TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 ### LibRedirect: https://addons.mozilla.org/firefox/addon/libredirect/

-Configure it how you prefer
+Configure it how you prefer (do not enable Fandom, Indie Wiki Buddy take cares of it)

 ### Redirect AMP to HTML: https://addons.mozilla.org/firefox/addon/amp2html/